 It was so nice to have those babies sitting in the fridge already to go for another night’s dinner.
 Next time, I’m gonna try and freezer half.
-(Update*** freezing works well) I ate these with skin and all.
-I love the crunchy skin with the yummy filling.
+(Update*** freezing works well) I ate these potatoes with skin and all.
+I love the crunchy skin paired with the yummy filling.
 The whole family loved them too, but the left their skins.
 Man are they missing out.

 - 8 baking potatoes

 - 1 cup bacon bits (fry up some bacon or I used the Hormel picnic bacon from Sam’s Club)

 - Place the eight baking potatoes on a cookie sheet.
 Bake in a 400 degree oven for 1 hour, 15 minutes, making sure they’re sufficiently cooked through.
 The reason you bake them “naked” is so the skin will be nice and firm—and strong enough to hold the filling later.

 - Just before the potatoes are done, in large mixing bowl, add the butter, bacon and sour cream.
 When the potatoes are all done, within a few minutes after you remove them from the oven, you need to begin scraping them out.
 The potatoes will be hot so make a little cradle with a dish towel, and use it to hold the little hotties.